Comprehensive Taxonomies of Nature- and Bio-inspired Optimization: Inspiration versus Algorithmic Behavior, Critical Analysis and Recommendations (from 2020 to 2024): Introduction

 \section{Introduction}

-In many real-world optimization problems, no exact solver can be applied to solve them at an affordable computational cost or within a reasonable time, due to their complexity or the amount of data to use.
-In such cases the use of traditional techniques has been widely proven to be unsuccessful, thereby calling for the consideration of alternative optimization approaches.
+Traditional optimization techniques are motivated by the complexity of the problem and the mathematical properties of its fitness function and constraints.
+However, in many real-world optimization problems, no exact solver can be applied to solve them at an affordable computational cost or within a reasonable time.
+Moreover, in some cases, there is no analytical form for the problem's objective and constraints.
+Under such circumstances, the use of traditional techniques has been widely proven to be unsuccessful, thereby calling for the consideration of alternative optimization approaches.

 In this context, complexity is not unusual in Nature: a plethora of complex systems, processes and behaviors have evinced a surprising performance to efficiently address intricate optimization tasks.
-The most clear example can be found in the different animal species, which have developed over generations very specialized capabilities by virtue of evolutionary mechanisms.
+The most clear example can be found in the different animal species, which have developed over generations very specialized capabilities by evolutionary mechanisms.
 Indeed, evolution has allowed animals to adapt to harsh environments, foraging, very difficult tasks of orientation, and to resiliently withstand radical climatic changes, among other threats.
-Animals, when organized in independent systems, groups or swarms or colonies (systems quite complex in their own) have managed to colonize the Earth completely, and eventually achieve a global equilibrium that has permitted them to endure for thousands of years.
+Animals, when organized in independent systems, groups or swarms or colonies (systems quite complex on their own) have managed to colonize the Earth completely, and eventually achieve a global equilibrium that has permitted them to endure for thousands of years.
+This renowned success of biological organisms has inspired all kinds of solvers for optimization problems, which have been so far referred to as \emph{bio-inspired optimization algorithms}.
+This family of optimization methods simulates biological processes such as natural evolution, where solutions are represented by individuals that reproduce and mutate to generate new, potentially improved candidate solutions for the problem at hand.